What Do You Need to Become an Elite Developer?

 I’m sure every company says this, but in our case it’s true: we need elite developers in order to solve our customer’s problems.

-MarkedUp builds distributed systems that integrate into native third-party applications, written by our customers, on multiple platforms and use machine learning to create insights in as short a timeframe as possible, a task that’s many orders of magnitude more challenging than your average iPhone or web application.
+MarkedUp builds distributed systems that integrate into native third-party applications, written by our customers, on multiple platforms and use machine learning to create insights in as short a time-frame as possible, a task that’s many orders of magnitude more challenging than your average iPhone or web application.

 There are companies like DataStax or Liquid Robotics that have to deal with radically harder problems than ours, and I’m amazed by their ability to attract really great engineering talent.
 So this problem is solvable, but how do I identify elite developers who are going to be able to contribute to the business and tackle these challenges?